sparsemat/sprs/README.rst

   let b = &eye * &a;
   assert_eq!(a, b.to_csr());

-For a more comple example, be sure to check out the ``examples/`` folder.
+For a more comple example, be sure to check out the `heat diffusion`_ example.

+_`heat diffusion`: examples/heat.rs

 Documentation
 -------------